Content

 • Changing the value of a guaranteed return, or failure to achieve a breakeven status, or qualifying these by limits in relation to the value of the administrative/management fee(s).

-• Any guaranteed return promised by the Vendor/ Food Service Management Company must remain in the nonprofit food service account.
-If the contract contains such guarantees, the contract should also contain language that ensures that the Vendor/ Food Service Management Company bears responsibility for failure to meet those goals.
-Returns cannot be contingent upon multi-year contracts as Vendor/ Food Service Management Company contracts are for one year with the option for up to four one-year renewals.
-If the option for renewal is to be considered each year, the best practice is to specify in the original solicitation the SFAs expectations of the guarantee for each renewal year option, if changes in the guarantee will be allowed.
+• Any guaranteed return promised by the Contractor must remain in the nonprofit food service account.
+If the contract contains such guarantees, the contract should also contain language that ensures that the Contractor bears responsibility for failure to meet those goals.
+Returns cannot be contingent upon multi-year contracts as contracts are for one year with the option for renewals as specified in the solicitation.
+If the option for renewal is to be considered each year, the best practice is to specify in the original solicitation the Program Operator expectations of the guarantee for each renewal year option, if changes in the guarantee will be allowed.

-While this list is not exclusive of changes SFAs and Vendors/ Food Service Management Company’s often consider during a contract renewal option, these changes are amendments to the contract, not a contract renewal.
-Therefore, State agency (ISBE) and SFA staff must take great caution not to approve contract amendments when these changes should be re-solicited.
-Contract renewals are extensions of the original contract based on the terms and conditions of the original solicitation; contract amendments that change the scope of the contract or exceed the value of the Simplified Acquisition Threshold (valued at $250,000), are subject to approval by the State agency (ISBE) or FNS (USDA).
+While this list is not exclusive of changes the Program Operator and the Contractor often consider during a contract renewal option, these changes are amendments to the contract, not a contract renewal.
+Therefore, State agency (ISBE) and the Program Operator must take great caution not to approve contract amendments when these changes should be re-solicited.
+Contract renewals are extensions of the original contract based on the terms and conditions of the original solicitation; contract amendments that change the scope of the contract or exceed the value of the Simplified Acquisition Threshold, are subject to approval by the State agency (ISBE) or FNS (USDA).

 Procurement Methods